paggida/chrono-paths/README.md

 For the application start to organize your photos and videos use the command `poetry run poe start Path` and replace the `Path` for the path to the files that you want to be organized.

+By default, the application will keep the files at the source and will only copy them to the created folders.
+If you want the process not kept files in the root folder, use the `-m` or `--move_files` operator, as shown in the examples below:

+    poetry run poe -m Path

+or

+    poetry run poe --move_files Path

 ## 📝 Tests

 Pointing to the project's root folder with your terminal and the prerequisites concluded, you may use the command below: